 This course will introduce the fundamentals of investigation including crime scene search and recording; collection and preservation of physical evidence; scientific aids and modus operandi; sources of information; interviews and interrogation; and follow-up and case preparation.
+The course will also cover the role of the crime scene investigator, crime lab, forensics and the technology and equipment needed to gather, process, preserve and evaluate evidence for probative value.
 (C-ID AJ 140)